The launch of the Enga New Testament speaks of the power of God’s word to bring healing and restoration to fractured and broken people and communities

 Why were they together in this place?
 To spread the news about the upcoming launch of the Enga New Testament – and the gospel message of salvation, restoration and reconciliation that it contains.

-Image of an Engan man playing a drum at the Enga New Testament launch Image of an Engan man playing a drum at the launch
+Image of an Engan man playing a drum at the Enga New Testament launch An Engan man playing a drum at the launch

 Praise God for the message that in Christ, ‘There is neither Jew nor Gentile, neither slave nor free, nor is there male and female,’ – and neither Engan nor foreigner – ‘for you are all one in Christ Jesus.’
 (Galatians 3:28) Praise God also that the Enga people now have this verse in their language!